NAME

 on_drain

-Called with no arguments when the libpq send buffer has been fully flushed during a COPY IN operation.
-Use this to resume sending data after put_copy_data returns 0 (buffer full).
+Fires with no arguments when the libpq send buffer has been fully flushed during a COPY -- use it to resume put_copy_data after a 0 return.

 CONNECTION INFO

-String accessors (db, user, host, port, error_message, parameter_status, ssl_attribute) return undef when not connected.
+String accessors (db, user, host, hostaddr, port, error_message, parameter_status, ssl_attribute) return undef when not connected.
 Integer accessors return a default value (typically 0 or -1).
-Methods that require an active connection (client_encoding, set_client_encoding, set_error_verbosity, set_error_context_visibility, conninfo) croak when not connected.
+Methods that require an active connection (client_encoding, set_client_encoding, set_error_verbosity, set_error_context_visibility, conninfo) croak otherwise.

 error_message